bascloud/BAScloudAPI/README.md

 ## Python

-The code for the Python binding of the BASCloudAPI library is available under pyBAScloudAPI.
+The code for the Python binding of the BAScloudAPI library is available under pyBAScloudAPI.

-Pre-build packages for different platforms are provided under [releases](https://github.com/bascloud/BASCloudAPI/releases).
+Pre-build packages for different platforms are provided under [releases](https://github.com/bascloud/BAScloudAPI/releases).

 ### Installation

-Using the pre-build packages simply execute:
+The pyBAScloud Python package is available on PyPi and can be installed through pip:

-`python -m pip install pyBAScloudAPI-*.whl`
+`python -m pip install pyBAScloudAPI`

 ### Usage